codeboost/JOpenFrameworks/README.md

-	Javascript is the most popular programming language out there: makes OF accessible to a world of non-C++ programmers/artists No need to set up the C++ project, programming environment No compile required - write the script and execute it
+	Javascript is the most popular programming language out there: makes OF accessible to a world of non-C++ programmers/artists No need to set up the C++ project, programming environment No compile required - write the script and execute it Easy to share and publish script source code on the web

 What is supported?

 	All the "standard" OpenFrameworks API is supported, except ofEvent.